qmk/qmk_firmware/docs/ws2812_driver.md

 ```

 Current gain setting is REQUIRED and has been pre-defined to maximum in the code above.
-If you wish to adjust it, set the appropriate bits using the reference table provided in the datasheet, page 9; Take note of the bit placement; Green <-> Red compared to the datasheet:
+If you wish to adjust it, set the appropriate bits using the reference table provided in the datasheet, page 9:
 http://www.normandled.com/upload/201906/SK9816MICRO(SK9816-2427)%20LED%20Datasheet.pdf
+Take care of the bit placement; Green and Red channels are flipped compared to the bit order in the datasheet: